Commercial energy assessor

 What it's like

-inspect commercial buildings to collect information on their age, number of floors, building type, and heating and hot water systems
+recording information on their age, number and size of floors, rooms and windows, building type and heating and hot water systems

-explain the information collected to clients and businesses owners
+explaining performance information to clients and business owners

-You could also consult on energy efficiency to investors and people looking to build commercial properties.
+consulting on energy efficiency to investors and people looking to build commercial properties

 Green job